Importance Nested Sampling and the MultiNest Algorithm: Nested Sampling and the MultiNest Algorithm

 \subsection{{\sc MultiNest} algorithm}

-The main challenge in implementing the computational NS algorithm is to draw unbiased samples efficiently from the likelihood-constrained prior.
-The {\sc MultiNest} algorithm \citep{feroz08,multinest} addresses this problem through an ellipsoidal rejection sampling scheme applicable in the common case that the prior is uniform, or can be made uniform under a suitable transformation of the model parameters.
+The {\sc MultiNest} algorithm \citep{feroz08, multinest} addresses this problem of drawing unbiased samples from the likelihood-constrained prior, through an ellipsoidal rejection sampling scheme.
 At each iteration, $i$, the full set of $N_{\rm live}$ live points is enclosed within a set of (possibly overlapping) ellipsoids and the desired replacement point sought from within their union.
 The ellipsoidal decomposition of the live point set is performed through an expectation-minimisation algorithm such that the sum of volumes of the ellipsoids is minimised with the additional constraint that the total volume enclosed by the ellipsoids is at least $X_{i}/f$.
 Again $X_{i} \approx \exp(-i/N_{\rm live})$ is the expected prior volume, while $0 < f \le 1$ is a user defined value for the target efficiency (the ratio of points accepted to points sampled).
 Thus, $f$ is analogous to the (inverse of the) ``enlargement factor'' introduced by \citet{muk06} into their pioneering ellipsoid-based NS code; the larger the target $f$ the faster the algorithm runs, but the greater the chance of some ellipsoids failing to cover the full $\mathcal{L}>\mathcal{L}_i$ volume (biasing the vanilla NS estimates, though not necessarily the INS estimates, as we discuss later).

 The {\sc MultiNest} ellipsoidal decomposition algorithm thus allows substantial flexibility in the geometry of its posterior exploration; with bent and/or irregularly-shaped posterior modes typically broken into a relatively large number of small ‘overlapping’ ellipsoids and smooth, near-Gaussian posterior modes kept whole (or broken into relatively few ellipsoids), as shown in Fig.~\ref{fig:dino}.
 It thereby automatically accommodates elongated, curving degeneracies while maintaining high efficiency for simpler problems. {\sc MultiNest} also specifically enables the identification of distinct modes by isolating non-overlapping subsets of the ellipsoidal decomposition; so identified, these distinct modes can then be evolved independently.